ikngtty/ran-mouri-discord-bot/README.md

     - View choices or choice groups.
     - option `group`
         - To specify a choice group to view choices.
-        - If not specified, you can view choice groups.
+        - Optional.
+If not specified, you can view choice groups.
 - `/choices add`
     - Add a choice.
     - option `group`